PrasannaSaiS/ReSageAI/README.md

 # ReSage AI — AI-Powered Resume Screener

 > Research-grade resume screening for students and job seekers.
-Built as a college mini project.

 ReSage AI evaluates your resume using Google Gemini AI and rule-based analysis — scoring structure, flagging grammar issues, recommending improvements, and matching you to job roles, all in seconds.
 Files are deleted immediately after analysis.